 - Detectors designed with specific physics processes in mind

 - Break these down into

 - > Total transverse energy

-- > Charged leptons (e, μ , τ)
+- > Charged leptons (e, μ, τ)

 - > Jets (quarks & gluons)

-- > Missing transverse energy (v)
+- > Missing transverse energy

 - Huh?
 But aren't we supposed to be discovering stuff?

-- We hope is that:

-- through detection and triggering of "basic constituents"

-- one will have a broad enough menu that new phenomena will be recorded
+- Hope is that by focusing in detection and triggering of "basic elements", one will have a broad enough menu that new phenomena will be recorded

-- Doesn't seem like a bad idea
+- > Doesn't seem like a bad idea

-- > But creates practical challenges
+- But creates practical challenges

-- > Very large "trigger" menus
+- Very large "trigger" menus